 TRANSPORTATION Vehicular Vehicular connections should be provided through adjacent developments and connect to the existing street network.
 New development should provide an interconnected street and sidewalk network in a grid or modified grid pattern, where appropriate.
 New streets should be designed per the Corridor Character Matrix and Connect Franklin.
-Bicycle and Pedestrian A coordinated pedestrian system should be provided throughout the area and in new developments.
-New developments should provide connections between uses on the site and between the site and adjacent properties and rights-of-way.
-Bicycle, pedestrian, and multi-use path connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, and the Parks Master Plan.
+Bicycle and Pedestrian New development should provide sidewalks, multi-use paths, and trails throughout its open spaces.
+They should connect to other conservation areas, paths, adjacent uses, and streets.
+These bicycle, pedestrian, and multi-use path connections should be designed and provided per the Corridor Character Matrix, Connect Franklin, Parks Master Plan, and this Plan.
 Transit Transit stops and/or stations should be provided along existing or planned routes.
-ERATIONS Franklin Road, Riverview Historic Estate The rural viewshed along Franklin Road should be preserved, with infill to be located behind the historic home and its accessory structures.
-Infill could be either all single-family residential or a mixture of dwelling types, but should not be entirely composed of townhouses.
-Building heights should transition from one to two stories along Lancaster Drive to three stories along the Harpeth River, as long as the perceived height from Franklin Road is less than the historic home.
-Murfreesboro Road, Inside of Mack Hatcher Parkway The historic dwelling at the southwest corner of the intersection should be preserved and restored.
+Franklin Housing Authority Franklin Housing Authority properties may include a limited number of multifamily residential in accordance with their master plans.
+CONSIDERATIONS Murfreesboro Road, Inside of Mack Hatcher Parkway The historic dwelling at the southwest corner of the intersection should be preserved and restored.
 The front yard should remain open space, continuing the deep setback along Murfreesboro Road.
 Infill development should be located behind the dwelling and its associated accessory structures.
-DISNC Seward Hall This historic home and its setting should be preserved.
+New Highway 96 West This scenic corridor should have deep setbacks of at least 300 feet for new development.
+Informal landscape design and rural features, such as stone walls, wood plank fencing, and informal tree plantings, should be utilized to sustain the scenic and rural quality of the area.
+Commercial and office uses should not front along New Highway 96 West.
+NSIDE Seward Hall This historic home and its setting should be preserved.
 Infill should be single-family residential, which should be sensitively sited to preserve the viewshed.
-SPECIAL CONSIDERATIONS Columbia Pike and Mack Hatcher Parkway, Southeast Quadrant Assisted Living facilities are appropriate at this location, in addition to the supported land uses in this design concept.
+SPECIAL CO Columbia Pike and Mack Hatcher Parkway, Southeast Quadrant New development should be designed to preserve the viewshed of Winstead Hill and should be set back 250' along Columbia Pike.
+Assisted Living facilities may be appropriate at this location with the appearance of a Farmstead Compound.
+Building height should not exceed two stories to protect the viewshed of the historic Winstead Hill.
 Institutional Uses Institutional uses may be appropriate if their locations do not negatively impact access, scale, and traffic of the surrounding area.
 These uses should be located at major intersections of arterial and collector streets or designed within master-planned developments so that increased traffic is handled internally.
+An additional story may be appropriate for institutional uses.
 The conversion of dwellings in existing residential areas for institutional uses is not appropriate.